RConijn/RevisionEvent/README.md

 # RevisionEvent extraction
-Scripts from the manuscript titled "Automated extraction of revision events from keystroke logs" (under review) by Rianne Conijn, Emily Dux Speltz, and Evgeny Chukharev-Hudilainen
+Scripts from the manuscript titled "Automated extraction of revision events from keystroke logs" (2021)
+by Rianne Conijn, Emily Dux Speltz, and Evgeny Chukharev-Hudilainen.

 Extraction of revision events for Inputlog and CyWrite data.
 Code can be adapted to other keystroke logging/eye tracking applications.
 Feel free to email me if you have any questions about the code.
 In most cases, the case_study.R file will be enough to run the model on a new dataset.
 All other files are provided as a reference to show how the models are created.

+If you use these models, please refer to the corresponding paper: Conijn, R., Dux Speltz, E. & Chukharev-Hudilainen, E. (2021).
+Automated extraction of revision events from keystroke data. _Reading and Writing_. https://doi.org/10.1007/s11145-021-10222-w

 _DISCLAIMER:_